VictorOps is now Splunk On-Call! Learn More.

 At present, all the chatbots described here require a very specific syntax in order to execute commands.
 Much like when inputting commands with variables, triggers, and flags from the command line, the bots will only execute your commands if they are typed or pasted into the chat client in a very specific way.
 Typing errors, missing variables, or an errant space will prevent the bot from executing anything.
 The bottom line is that a basic layer of security is built into your interactions with the chatbots.

-As ChatOps continues to evolve, the ability to use natural language processing with the chatbots to make the interactions more seamless and “human-like” will continue to improve.
-Operators will be able to interact with bots as though they are real-life members of the team; hello Artificial Intelligence!
-Being able to immediately begin interacting with a chatbot, not knowing anything about the correct syntax, will open the door for more people to use chatbots in their ChatOps endeavors.
+As ChatOps continues to evolve, the ability to use natural language processing (NLP) with chatbots will make for more seamless, “human-like” interactions and will continue to improve over time.
+Operators will be able to interact with bots as though they are real-life members of the team.
+Hello, Artificial Intelligence!
+Being able to immediately interact with a chatbot, not knowing anything about the correct syntax, will open the door for more people to use chatbots in their ChatOps endeavors.
 Exciting possibilities are on the horizon.

 Learn more about ChatOps and chatbot automation.
 Download the free O’Reilly book, ChatOps - Managing Operations in Group Chat today.